Teen Challenge Boys Programs in Ann Arbor, Michigan . . . Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Treasure Coast Boys Academy enrolls 50 boys ages 13 to 18 at our residential boarding school and ranch.
 Boys from Ann Arbor, Michigan who enroll in this Teen Challenge program will learn to develop character, integrity, and respect.
 We show boys the right way to live through example, lessons, counsel, mentoring and team exercises.
 Also, by avoiding distractions and detaching from problematic situations, it helps to make possible break destructive patterns of behavior.

-Troubled boys enroll in Treasure Coast Boys Academy from across the country, including from Ann Arbor, Michigan.
+Troubled boys are enrolled in Treasure Coast Boys Academy from across the country, including from Ann Arbor, Michigan.
 Enrollment is year-round.

 If you want your son to choose a different path in life, take into account that Treasure Coast Boys Academy could be just what you are looking for.